 The number of people with diabetes in Australia is three times higher than 25 years ago!
-Almost one in four Australians aged over 25 years has diabetes or are on the cusp of diabetes.
-Many people with diabetes don’t know that they have it!
+Around 1.7 million Australians have diabetes and many don’t know that they have it.

 When the relationship between glucose and insulin is intact, the body controls glucose in the following way:

 In all diabetic cases, excess glucose remains in the blood stream resulting in higher than normal blood glucose levels.

 Both types of diabetes show similar symptoms but the severity is usually greater in type 1 diabetes.
 The symptoms of diabetes include:

 Please seek medical advice if you experience or suffer any of these signs or symptoms.